Sustainable Development Goals

 Goal 10: Reduced Inequalities

 The Schaeffler Group values the diversity of experience and backgrounds of its employees and views them as strengths of the company.
 The differences and uniqueness of all employees promote innovation and make the Schaeffler Group more competitive in the future.
-Through various measures, the company promotes equality as well as belonging and ensures through its Code of Conduct that all employees feel valued and empowered to contribute their experiences and ideas.
+Through various measures, the company promotes equality as well as belonging and ensures through its that all employees feel valued and empowered to contribute their experiences and ideas.

 Read more